DanishKodeMonkey/webserver-node-experiment/README.md

 # web server node exercise

-An exercise in the use of node.js, setting up a web server.
+An exercise in the use of node.js, and express, setting up a web server.

-A short and simple web server deployed using a node.js web server solution.
+A short and simple web server deployed using a node.js/express web server solution.

-The process of setting up a web server using node.js can seem daunting at first, but the process can be straight forward using some appropriate techniques:
+The process of setting up a web server using node.js and express can seem daunting at first, but the process can be straight forward using some appropriate techniques:

 ## Step 1.
 The setup